statusrow/statusrow.github.io/_posts/2017-09-22-why-row-atlantic-suze.md

 ---
 layout: post
 title: Susan - Why I'm rowing the Atlantic
+description: It started in a bar in Pucon, Chile.
+Life is full of twists and turns, but that evening seems pivotal in turning me from a sensible soul to one who rows the Atlantic!
 subtitle: (the one with the inspirational words)
 date: 2017-09-22
 author: Susan Ronaldson